This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Place shrimp in the melted butter, toss to coat, and then arrange in a single layer.
 Don't crowd the shrimp.
 Cook it in batches if necessary.

-- Cook shrimp for about 2 minutes, flip to the other side and cook for 2-3 minutes more.
+- Cook shrimp for about 2 minutes, flip to the other side, and cook for 2-3 minutes more.
 The exact timing depends upon the size of the shrimp.
-Shrimp is done when it turns opaque and the tail begins to curl.
+Shrimp are done when they turn opaque and the tail begins to curl.

-- Using tongs to remove shrimp to a serving dish, leaving excess sauce behind.
+- Use tongs to transfer shrimp to a serving dish, leaving excess sauce behind.
 Cover to keep it warm.

 Don't overcook.
 As with any type of shrimp, Argentine red shrimp will become rubbery if cooked too long.